 We aim for a happy, relaxed atmosphere in the school, which will encourage the children to behave responsibly towards each other and respectfully towards those with whom they come into contact.
-In such an atmosphere, formal rules should not be necessary beyond those required on safety grounds however each class has their own set of class rules which they establish in conjunction with the class teacher.
+In such an atmosphere, formal rules should not be necessary beyond those required on safety grounds.

-The school has an effective positive behaviour policy, but should a child's behaviour give continuing cause for concern, parents will be asked to come to the school in order that a solution may be found, through restorative, solution focussed and nurturing approaches.
+The school has an effective positive behaviour policy, known as 'The Golden Rules' but should a child's behaviour give continuing cause for concern, parents will be asked to come to the school in order that a solution may be found, through restorative, solution focussed and nurturing approaches.